Chymyst/chymyst-core/docs/chymyst07.md

 After this single change, the `n`-rendezvous function becomes a reusable `n`-rendezvous.

+### Exercises

+#### Superadmin `n`-rendezvous

+Revise the `n`-rendezvous chemistry to allow one "superadmin" reaction, in addition to ordinary reactions.
+The "superadmin" reaction can unlock the barrier no matter how many other reactions have reached the barrier so far.
+In other words, the "superadmin-`n`-rendezvous" is achieved when either `n` reactions reach the barrier, or the `superadmin` reaction reaches the barrier regardless of how many other reactions have reached so far.
+After the superadmin unlocks the barrier, any other reactions can freely pass the barrier.

+#### Weighted `n`-rendezvous

+Revise the `n`-rendezvous chemistry to allow different "weights" for reactions waiting at the barrier.
+Weights are integers.
+The `n`-rendezvous is passed when enough reactions reach the barrier so that the sum of all their weights equals `n`.

 ## Pair up for dance

 In the 18th century Paris, there are two doors that open to the dance floor where men must pair up with women to dance.